digitalservicebund/a2j-rechtsantragstelle/doc/adr/0014-testing-strategy-assessment.md

 #### Coverage Reports

 Coverage is captured using `vitest` and therefore analyzed for all tests that are executed by that runner: unit and integration tests (not e2e tests which run with Playwright).
-Reports can be generated using `npm run test:coverage`.
+Reports can be generated using `pnpm run test:coverage`.
 We use `istanbul` to generate coverage reports.

 #### Coverage Gaps